Hickeys

 These symptoms could be a sign of a medical condition, like a blood disease or clotting disorder.

-How might a hickey lead to a stroke?
-It takes a very unusual set of circumstances.
-A major blood vessel called the carotid artery runs down either side of your neck.
-This artery supplies blood to your brain, face, and neck.
-In theory, putting a lot of pressure on the carotid artery might cause a clot to form or shake loose a clot that's already there.
+It takes a very unusual set of circumstances for a hickey to lead to a stroke.
+A major blood vessel called the carotid artery runs down either side of your neck and supplies blood to your brain, face, and neck.
+Putting a lot of pressure on the carotid artery might cause a clot to form or shake loose a clot that's already there.
+The women in New Zealand and Denmark could have had earlier artery problems that put them at greater risk for a stroke.

 To be on the safe side, try not to give or receive a hickey close to the carotid artery.
 That's the area at the top of your neck, just to the side of your chin.